-GEORGE REDFIEM of Fairmont went to California to make his "future home."
-After a stay of two weeks he pulled up stakes and returned to the and of the big red corn.
+GEORGE REDFIRM of Fairmont went to California to make his "future home."
+After a stay of two weeks he pulled up stakes and returned to the land of the big red corn.

 THE "Twelve O'clock" club is the name of a thrifty organization of Tecumseh's young people that has for the past three months held regular weekly meetings of a social character.

-THE sentence of Atlee Hart, editor of the Dakota City Eagle, to a year in the lowa penitentiary has been commuted by Governor Drate to a fine of \$200 and costs, which must be paid by April 15.

-A MASS meeting of the indignant citizens of Farnam was held, denouncing the action of Governor Holcomb in. commuting the death sentence of John
+THE sentence of Atlee Hart, editor of the Dakota City Eagle, to a year in the lowa penitentiary has been commuted by Governor Drake to a fine of \$500 and costs, which must be paid by April 15.
+A MASS meeting of the indignant citizens of Farnam was held, denouncing the action of Governor Holcomb in commuting the death sentence of John R Walker to that of imprisonment for